tylermorganwall/shadr/README.md

 ### Ubuntu

-On Ubuntu 20.04, I also had to install a series of libraries before installing GLFW:
+On Ubuntu 20.04, I also had to install several libraries before installing GLFW:

 ``` sh